-Depending on the age and ability of the client in therapy, I use forms of play therapy, sand tray therapy, expressive arts therapy, talk therapy, psychoanalysis, while also integrating elements of CBT, DBT, ACT techniques, as well as family and parent sessions when appropriate.
+Depending on the age and ability of the client in therapy, I use forms of talk therapy, play therapy, expressive arts therapy, and psychoanalysis, while also integrating elements of CBT, DBT, ACT techniques, as well as family and parent sessions when appropriate.

 During the assessment process, I collect information from the individual, parents, couple, guardian, school, medical providers and/or other interested parties to determine the person's needs and make recommendations for the best ways to support them in the various systems in which they operate.
 This process typically involves an intake meeting to gather background information and identify specific questions for the evaluation.
 Then the individual participates in several testing sessions to assess their level of functioning and abilities based on the assessment goals.
 Afterwards, the individual takes a break from testing while the measures are scored and interpreted and an assessment report is written.
 The person is then brought back for a feedback session to share assessment outcomes and recommendations that have been identified to support the individual's functioning.
 The assessment process takes place over several weeks (at a minimum) and the time and fees of each are dependent on the individual's assessment needs.

-I am available to conduct a variety of trainings and enjoy talking to groups who are interested in understanding the people they may interact with and increase their level of knowledge and awareness.
-Training topics can be individually tailored to fit the audience, however in the past I have done trainings on Attachment and Trauma, Immigration, Latino culture and client populations, LGBTQ+ and questions of Gender Identity, Community Mental Health, and Parent Education on a variety of topics including Parenting Classes utilizing the Triple P, Positive Parenting model.
+I am available to conduct a variety of trainings and enjoy speaking to groups who are interested in understanding people they may interact with to increase their level of knowledge and awareness.
+Training topics can be individually tailored to fit the audience, however in the past I have done trainings on Attachment and Trauma, Immigration, Latino culture and client populations, LGBTQ+ and questions of Gender Identity, Psychological Assessments, Community Mental Health, and Parent Education on a variety of topics including Parenting Classes utilizing the Triple P, Positive Parenting model.

-My mission is to help you feel better by helping children and their families find ways to heal their souls through therapeutic interventions.
+My mission is to help you feel better by helping you find ways to heal through therapeutic interventions.